 It had been a while since I’d visited and my feet had grown itchy for newness and difference.
-London is a properly big sprawling diverse city which I love, and one where I lived for almost three years between 2007 and 2010.
-I wanted some of this modern Brexit era London in my camera.
+London is a sprawling, diverse city which I love, and where I lived for about three years between 2007 and 2010.
+I wanted some London of this Brexit obsessed era in my camera.

-My London street photography walk around the centre began from Piccadilly Circus.
-It was from this tube station that I’d most often emerged into the centre.
+My London street photography walk began from Piccadilly Circus.
+It was from this tube station that I’d most often emerged into the centre when living here.
 There’s usually one initial reference point we have when beginning to piece together a new city.
-Piccadilly Circus was mine, a maddening whirlpool mash of people and lights and neon, somehow never quite as glamorous as when you see it in films or on the television.
+Piccadilly Circus was mine, a maddening whirlpool of people and big screens and neon lights, somehow never quite as glamorous as when you see it in films or on the television.

 I headed through Leicester Square to Trafalgar Square, before strolling down Whitehall to Westminster.

 There’s a striking poetry in Westminster appearing so ugly, structurally unsound and sort of embarrassed by itself right now.

 With Brexit chaos apparently unending and political controversy a regular occurrence, the layers of maintenance scaffolding and construction work around the big clock accurately reflects a messy state of general unrest.

 Protesters gather outside the Houses of Parliament on an almost daily basis.
 Most of them are currently concerned with Brexit, but not all.

 Over the river there was a lighter, calmer, more carefree atmosphere.
 I walked a short distance down the South Bank, past the London Eye, before crossing back over the wonderful Hungerford Bridge, another favourite stretch when I used to walk into the city from Waterloo Station.